spekframework/spek/docs.md

 })
 ```

-Spek also allow you to use give/on/it nomenclature
+Spek also allows you to use given/on/it nomenclature

 * **given**: Only one of these should be present.
 Given indicates the context, the setup.
 Think of it as the arrange in the arrange, act, assert setup.
 * **on**: One or more of these.
 Each on is an action.
 The act.
 More than one on indicates that they share the same context.